top of page

 Adam Heffez

-An Arabic-speaking Jew with Egyptian and Lebanese roots, Adam bridges cultural divides to lead travelers to the world’s most elusive diaspora communities.
+An Arabic, French, and Spanish speaker with Egyptian and Lebanese Jewish roots, Adam bridges cultural divides to lead travelers to the world’s most remote diaspora communities.
 Adam previously served as a Middle East foreign policy advisor, and ran a conflict resolution organization before pursuing a career in tech.

 • Blogger